Rwanda & Tanzania Primate Safari

 The Serengeti is largely open grassland with rocky outcrops and a few forested areas along the rivers.
 These huge open grasslands are the perfect habitat for cheetahs, making this one of the best places in Africa to see these spotted cats.
 Lions, leopards, and hyenas make up the rest of the large carnivores while elephants, buffalo, giraffes, zebra, topi, and other antelopes make up the majority of the herbivores.
 Spend your days on morning and afternoon game drives in search of the migration as well as the other plentiful game.

 Days 8, 9 and 10 - Rubondo Island National Park

-it is so remote that only a handful of park wardens, researchers and staff from the only camp on the island, call it home.
-The forested island is home to shy elephants, chimpanzees and the rare sitatunga antelope.
-The island is refuge for the animals that were released here many years ago.
+it is so remote that only a handful of park wardens, researchers, and staff from the only camp on the island, call it home.
+The forested island is home to shy elephants, chimpanzees, and the rare sitatunga antelope.
+The island is a refuge for the animals that were released here many years ago.
 In the 1960s a professor from the Frankfurt Zoological Society released 16 chimpanzees onto the island and today visitors have the rare chance to be part of the chimpanzee habituation program.